-Our patient liaisons are here to help you and your family during your stay at Rhode Island Hospital.
-As your advocates, patient liaisons can:
+Our patient and guest services team members are here to help you and your family during your stay at Rhode Island Hospital.
+As your advocates, they can:

 Listen to and follow up on your concerns or complaints